 Understanding the most frequent and costly mistakes helps sellers preserve value, protect their interests, and maintain leverage throughout the transaction.
-The following framework outlines seven core errors that can jeopardize a successful sale and offer practical steps to avoid them.
+The following framework outlines seven core errors that can jeopardize a successful sale and offers practical steps to avoid them.

 Fast track your success: Get Free Consultation